YizhunSim/test-nus-2November2021/README.md

 Playing around with my test repository!

-* this is a list item
+* This is a list item
-* this is another list item
+* This is another list item